skip to content

 *Disclaimer: Any opinions and conclusions expressed herein are those of the authors and do not necessarily represent the views of the U.S. Census Bureau.
 All results have been reviewed to ensure that no confidential information is disclosed.

-Julian Aramburu is a Ph.D. candidate in Economics at Yale.
+Julian Aramburu completed his Ph.D. in Economics at Yale.
 His research interests include Labour and Development Economics.
+He now works at Amazon.

 Zara Contractor is a Ph.D candidate in Economics at Yale.